we are aware of the issue and are working to restore service as soon as possible sorry, our API is experiencing intermittent issues

 - Publicity by Us

 We may publicly refer to you, orally or in writing, as a licensee of the LinkedIn APIs.
 We may also publish your name and logo (with or without a link to your Application) on our Website, in press releases, and in promotional materials without your prior consent.

 You must comply with all applicable laws, including, the Digital Millennium Copyright Act and applicable export laws, and these Terms, which may be amended from time to time with or without advance notice, in order to use the LinkedIn APIs.
 You and your Application must also comply with the following, which are hereby incorporated by reference:

 In the event of any conflict between the content in this document and the above documents, this document controls your use of the APIs.
-If you disagree with any of the provisions in these Terms, do not click that you agree to them, and do not access or use the APIs.
+If you disagree with any of the provisions in these Terms, do not access or use the APIs.

 The most current version of these Terms can be reviewed on the Developer Site.
 By using the LinkedIn APIs after changes are made to the Terms, you agree to be bound by the most current version.
 If you disagree with the Terms, or changes to the Terms, you must discontinue your use of the APIs.

 If we have entered into a separate, written API License Agreement with you, the terms of that agreement will govern your use of those APIs.